developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

-* Constant: EB.Barcode.UPCEAN_NONE - String: none Supplementals are ignored.
+* Constant: EB.Barcode.UPCEAN_NONE - String: (none) Supplementals are ignored.
-* Constant: EB.Barcode.UPCEAN_AUTO - String: auto Auto-discriminates supplementals.
+* Constant: EB.Barcode.UPCEAN_AUTO - String: "auto" Auto-discriminates supplementals.
-* Constant: EB.Barcode.UPCEAN_ALWAYS - String: always Will not decode upc/ean without supplementals.
+* Constant: EB.Barcode.UPCEAN_ALWAYS - String: "always" Will not decode upc/ean without supplementals.
-* Constant: EB.Barcode.UPCEAN_SMART - String: smart The decoder will return the decoded value of the main block right away if it does not belong to any of the supplemental types.
-If the barcode starts with one of the prefixes it will search the image more aggressively for a supplemental.
-The scanner will try to scan the supplemental if it is present but if that fails, the main barcode will be returned.
+* Constant: EB.Barcode.UPCEAN_SMART - String: "smart" The decoder will return the decoded value of the main block right away if it does not belong to any of the supplemental types.
+If the barcode starts with one of the prefixes, it will search the image more aggressively for a supplemental.
+The scanner will try to scan the supplemental if it is present.
+If that fails, the main barcode will be returned.
-* Constant: EB.Barcode.UPCEAN_379 - String: 378or379 Auto-discriminates supplemental for upc/ean codes starting with 378 or 379.
+* Constant: EB.Barcode.UPCEAN_379 - String: "378or379" Auto-discriminates supplemental for upc/ean codes starting with 378 or 379.
 Will disable reading of supplementals for any other upc/ean barcodes not starting with these values.
-The supplemental will be scanned if present but if scanning fails then the main barcode will be returned.
+The supplemental will be scanned if present.
+If scanning fails, the main barcode will be returned.
-* Constant: EB.Barcode.UPCEAN_979 - String: 978or979 Auto-discriminates supplemental for upc/ean codes starting with 978 or 979.
+* Constant: EB.Barcode.UPCEAN_979 - String: "978or979" Auto-discriminates supplemental for upc/ean codes starting with 978 or 979.
 Will disable reading of supplementals for any other upc/ean barcodes not starting with these values.
-The supplemental will be scanned if present but if scanning fails then the main barcode will be returned.
+The supplemental will be scanned if present.
+If scanning fails, the main barcode will be returned.
-* Constant: EB.Barcode.UPCEAN_439 - String: 414or419or434or439 Auto-discriminates supplemental for upc/ean codes starting with 414 or 419 or 434 or 439.
+* Constant: EB.Barcode.UPCEAN_439 - String: "414or419or434or439" Auto-discriminates supplemental for upc/ean codes starting with 414 or 419 or 434 or 439.
 Will disable reading of supplementals for any other upc/ean barcodes not starting with these values.
-The supplemental will be scanned if present but if scanning fails then the main barcode will be returned.
+The supplemental will be scanned if present.
+If scanning fails, the main barcode will be returned.

 ####Access

 * Instance: This property can be accessed via an instance object of this class: <code>myObject.upcEanSupplementalMode</code>
 * Default Instance: This property can be accessed via the default instance object of this class.
 	* <code>EB.Barcode.upcEanSupplementalMode</code>

 ####Platforms